comfies/custard/README.md

 custard (stylized in all lowercase letters) is a stacking/floating window manager for X.Org.
 It arranges windows on a grid, i.e. there is a virtual grid on the screen, windows are positioned by X and Y coordinates, as well as sized over X and Y coordinates.

 custard is based on subtle, 2bwm, swm, and howm.
-Some of the codebase was based off of code from the various projects listed, and as such, thanks, and credit where due to the credits of said projects.
+Some of the codebase was based off of code from the various projects listed, and as such, thanks, and credit where due to the creators of said projects.

 # Installation

 custard depends on XCB to run.
 Specifically, libxcb, xcb-util-wm, and xcb-util-xrm.
 These can be found at https://cgit.freedesktop.org/xcb, with the exception of xcb-util-xrm. **It is recommended that you check your distros repos before cloning from these git repos, especially in the interest of stability.**

 ```
-git clone git://anongit.freedesktop.org/xcb/libxcb
+$ git clone git://anongit.freedesktop.org/xcb/libxcb
-git clone git://anongit.freedesktop.org/xcb/util-wm
+$ git clone git://anongit.freedesktop.org/xcb/util-wm
-git clone git://github.com/Airblader/xcb-util-xrm
+$ git clone git://github.com/Airblader/xcb-util-xrm
 ```

 To install custard after the above dependencies have been met, run the following.